My Spokane Valley Roots:

 Trevor Ford Pierce – Born 9/16/1982 - Died 8/16/1986

 On Saturday August 16, 1986 my little three year old son Trevor was sitting beside his paternal grandfather on a pony cart on their way to be in a parade in LA Center WA.
 My daughter Katee, who was six at the time, was riding behind the pony cart on her horse.
 Another young woman was behind her on a bike going to the parade as well.
-At 9:30 on that bright summer day a several time repeat drunk driver came down the road and plowed into them—killing Trevor and the girl on the bike, severely injuring their grandpa but, thankfully, avoided seriously injuring Katee.
-To honor Trevor I have dedicated my life work to the prevention of impaired driving and substance abuse/violence.
+At 9:30 on that bright summer day a several time repeat impaired driver came down the road and plowed into them—killing Trevor and the girl on the bike, severely injuring their grandpa but, thankfully, avoided seriously injuring Katee.
+To honor Trevor I have dedicated my life work to public safety work through the prevention of impaired driving and substance misuse/violence.
 Sharing his story makes his life count while saving countless others.
-My hope is that we can make a difference through education, speaking up, reducing the stigma of treatment and recovery so others will not have to suffer the lifelong loss of tragic deaths due to alcohol and/or drugs.
+My hope is that we can make a difference through education, public policy work focused on root causes, reducing the stigma of treatment and recovery so others will not have to suffer the lifelong loss of tragic deaths due to alcohol and/or drugs.